Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of iShares Cybersecurity and Tech ETF is days, which is lower, thus better compared to the benchmark SPY (65 days) in the same period.
+• Looking at the average days below previous high of 156 days in the last 5 years of iShares Cybersecurity and Tech ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (122 days)

 Performance (YTD)